-This handbook complements the handbooks produced by BSE programs including School Psychology, LEAD, PLI, BTEP, and SESAME.
-Additionally, cohorts starting before 2022 may have been admitted under slightly different requirements, and are recommended to use the Handbook provided to them upon admission.
+This handbook compliments the handbooks produced by BSE programs such as School Psychology, LEAD, PLI, BTEP, SESAME.
+Additionally, cohorts starting before 2023 may have been admitted under slightly different requirements, and are recommended to use the Handbook provided to them upon admission.